Generating tax-free cash flow with a proven and reliable asset

 Surrender Charge

-In addition, you may also incur an early withdrawal, or โsurrenderโ charge.
-A policyโs surrender period typically lasts for several years.
+In addition, you may also incur an early withdrawal, or “surrender” charge.
+A policy’s surrender period typically lasts for several years.
 The amount of the surrender charge โ which is stated as a percentage of the withdrawal โ will generally decrease over time until it disappears altogether.

 Loans

-Taking loans from the cash value, however, can provide you with tax advantages โ starting with their tax-free status.
+Taking loans against the cash value, however, can provide you with tax advantages โ starting with their tax-free status.
 Because a permanent life policy’s cash value can typically be accessed at any time by the policy holder through withdrawals or policy loans, these financial vehicles could provide you with some additional income in retirement.

 As an added bonus, paying back the policy loan is optional.
 However, any portion of the loan that is not repaid at the time of the insured’s death will be paid using the death benefit proceeds.
 The remainder of these funds โ if any โ will then be paid income tax-free to the beneficiary(ies).